sebras/berkeman-berkeman.github.io/2019-06-05-performance.markdown

 ### Some Performance Figures

-The fastest machine we've used produced these numbers in 2017:
+The fastest machine we've used produced the following numbers in 2017.
+Note that all processing is done in the Python language!

 ![Performance Test](https://exax.org/assets/performance_numbers_from_installman.jpg)